nilmtk/nilmtk/docs/source/hdf5_file_format.rst

 Index column
 ^^^^^^^^^^^^

-The index column is a timezone-aware datetime.
+The index column is a datetime represented on disk as a nano-second precision (!)
+UNIX timestamp stored as an unsigned 64-bit int.
+In Python, we used a timezone-aware ``numpy.datetime64``.

 Measurement columns
 ^^^^^^^^^^^^^^^^^^^